baaivision/EVA/EVA-02/asuka/README.md

 ## Fine-tuning

 - By default, we fine-tune EVA-02 with `deepspeed==0.6.5` & `fp16`.
 Fine-tuning with `bfloat16` needs `deepspeed==0.8.1`.
 - If you receive complaints on **`size mismatch of RoPE`** when loading some pre-trained EVA-02 checkpoints, just ignore them.
 This is because previously we used a naive implementation [`VisionRotaryEmbedding`](https://github.com/baaivision/EVA/blob/8e966a91a9dbf60a0a96e6a6a2a9aa275a676907/EVA-02/asuka/rope.py#L46) for pre-training, and later we changed to a slightly faster & neater one [`VisionRotaryEmbeddingFast`](https://github.com/baaivision/EVA/blob/8e966a91a9dbf60a0a96e6a6a2a9aa275a676907/EVA-02/asuka/rope.py#L96).
 The only difference is they come with different RoPE shapes.
 Functionally they are the same.
+Also see https://github.com/baaivision/EVA/issues/56 if you have trouble loading EVA-02 MIM pre-trained weights.